“Ants” by Ryan G., IPWW student

-Tattoo of a lost solder on my arm…perfect.
+Tattoo of a lost soldier on my arm…perfect.
 Gun powder dust on my sleeves…perfect.
 A mug shot instead of a graduation picture…perfect.
 Blood on my hands forever…perfect.
 I woke up this morning…perfect.
 I have hope for tomorrow…perfect.
 I’ve got a story to tell…perfect.

-Perfect…Not in thought or in word or in deeds but in reality.
+Perfect…not in thought or in word or in deeds but in reality.
 Perfectly flawed and perfectly loved.
-And he is.
+And He is.
 So am I in this world.

-“Break Free” by Brandon
+“Break Free” by Branden A., IPWW student

-“Dimensions” by Albert
+“Dimensions” by Albert H., IPWW student

 I sat up on many gloomy nights staring at the cell walls.
-And the small ray of hope ebbed itself through me in a small cell where you are able to only see the embers of dust present themselves as snowflakes dancing in the shadows with their angry, dirty faces.
-For many decades, I’ve adjusted to incarceration: the faint smell of the zoo and predators move themselves back and forth hoping that some soul would reach in, not to harm, but to feel the warmth of a kind heart.
+And a small ray of hope ebbed itself through me in a small cell where you are able to see the embers of dust present themselves as snowflakes dancing in the shadows with their angry dirty faces.
+For many decades, I’ve adjusted to incarceration: the faint smell of the zoo and predators move themselves back and forth hoping that some soul would reach in, not to harm but to feel the warmth of a kind heart.
 Existence for me became a 4×10 foot cell, in many cases, and as I reached out my arms the cell becomes smaller in size.
 Dimensions are an illusion.
-What they don’t compute is the toilet, bunks and sink.
+What they don’t compute is the toilet, bunks, and sink.
 In some prisons, I can put a hand and shoulder against one wall and it’s not a far reach.
 Your existence is a cement dungeon, dry, stripped of all feelings.
-In these circumstances two men will get to know one another well and some will form a tight bond while others will want to kill each other before the first week is over.
+In these circumstances two men will get to know one another and some will form a tight-bond while others will want to kill each other before the first week is over.
 Cell size will depend on the relationship.
 I’ve seen so much violence and grief.
 For there is a camouflage of bloodshed and a reflection of a man’s eyes through the mirror, and I’m hoping to get a glimpse of some other soul, but really, we only see the screams and a sense of not being heard.
-I remember the fights behind the walls at another prison in California, and the smell of copper and the blood engraved blanket we wrapped with a man’s flesh and a body being carried out.
+I remember the fights behind the walls at another prison and the smell of copper and the blood engraved blanket we wrapped with a man’s flesh and a body being carried out.
 We chose the life because we were born into this life.

-“Under the Mat” by Phil
+“Under the Mat” by Phil R., IPWW student

-“Daddy’s Little Princess” by Phil
+“Daddy’s Little Princess” by Phil R., IPWW student